shallinan1/CSE490_Final_Project/README.md

 Note the dashed lines indicate multiple potential paths in architecture setup.

 We had a masking layer after our input to ignore parts of the sequence that were just padding.
 From the above diagram, we extensively explored the following type of networks with different hyperparameters: LSTM, birectional LSTM, LSTM with dropout, birectional LSTM with dropout.
 Note that although our diagram includes multi-layer LSTM networks, we did not generate extensive data for that due to poor performance.
 After our LSTM, we had a single linear layer that mapped to a classification using a softmax activation function.
 For this task, we used categorical cross entropy loss, and Adam as our optimizer with a learning rate of 0.01.
+We extensively looked at the effects of number of nodes in our LSTM in our results for this model.

 Next, we started off with a word-level model.
 Our pipeline was as follows: